 Completion ceremony celebrates newly trained phlebotomists

-For six months, 14 students in Meridian Community College’s Phlebotomy Essentials Program have studied, drawn and collected blood samples, and performed at least 100 sticks.
-Now they’re ready to prepare for their national certification.
+Eight Meridian Community College's Phlebotomy Essentials Program students studied, drew, and collected blood samples for six months and performed at least 100 sticks.
+Now they're ready to prepare for their national certification.

-The students learned medical terminology, anatomy and physiology, blood collection techniques, and safety procedures during their studies.
-MCC partners with Anderson Regional Health Systems, Rush Health Systems, and other health care facilities to offer this program.
+During their studies, the students learned medical terminology, anatomy and physiology, blood collection techniques, and safety procedures.
+MCC partners with Anderson Regional Health Systems, Neshoba General, and other healthcare facilities to offer this program.
 The hospitals provide the clinical experience, and each student is assigned a location and a phlebotomist who mentors the students.

-MCC Clinical Education Coordinator and Instructor for the Medical Laboratory Technology Program Krystal Holifield serves as the instructor for this Phlebotomy Essentials Program.
-An alumna of MCC, Holifield has worked at the College for nine years and has maintained a position in the medical laboratory field for 12 years.
+MCC Clinical Education Coordinator and Instructor for the Medical Laboratory Technology Program Krystal Holifield is the Phlebotomy Essentials Program instructor.
+An alumna of MCC, Holifield has worked at the College for 10 years and maintained a medical laboratory position for over a decade.